beam-community/bamboo/README.md

 vars, templates, and scheduling emails to send in the future.
 See [`Bamboo.MandrillHelper`].

-## SendGrid Specific Functionality (templates and substitution tags)
+## SendGrid Specific Functionality (templates, substitution tags, scheduled delivery, etc.)

 SendGrid offers extra features on top of regular SMTP email like transactional templates with substitution tags.
 See [`Bamboo.SendGridHelper`].